VictorSegura99/Professional-Balance-and-Testing-Research/README.md

 ## Difference Between QA and QC
-QA(Quality Assurance)  and QC(Quality Control) are two different things, although QC usually is a part of QA.
+QA(Quality Assurance)  and QC(Quality Control) are two different things, although QC is a part of QA.

 QA is the whole proactive process addressed to help our videogames to reach the quality we expect from them.
 It makes sure we do the right things in the right way.
 QC is the testing processes make when the product is complete(in the case of video games, every build would count), that have the quality we planned and, if it’s not the case, stop the production to fix this problems.